solygambas/svelte-projects/02-poll-ninja/README.md

 - setting up a Svelte app.
 - using reactive values and reactive statements.
-- rendering loops and conditionals.
-- handling events.
+- rendering loops, using conditionals and handling events.
 - creating components and managing CSS.
+- forwarding events.

 Based on [Svelte Tutorial for Beginners](https://www.youtube.com/playlist?list=PL4cUxeGkcC9hlbrVO_2QFVqVPhlZmz7tO) by Shaun Pelling - The Net Ninja (2020).